top of page

 LIFE IS THE FLOWER FOR WHICH LOVE IS THE HONEY

-In the Hawaiian language, Pualani means "heavenly flower," a name befitting the floral abundance and divine beauty of Wa'a Wa'a's coastal landscape at the eastern tip of Kilauea Volcano, Pualani also means "child of royalty," thus honoring the Hawaiian fire goddess, Pele, who made Kilauea her home as well as to the farm's queen bees and their royal descendants, all bred, born, and raised on lands forged by Pele's eternal presence
+Pualani means ‘heavenly flower’ in the Hawaiian language, a name befitting the floral abundance and divine beauty of Hawaii Island’s eastern coast.
+Pualani also means ‘child of royalty,' through which we honor the Hawaiian fire goddess, Pele, and her home of Kilauea Volcano.
+Each queen bee--and her royal descendants at Pualani Bee Farm--are born, bred, and raised on lands forged by the volcano goddess’s eternal presence on Hawai'i Island.

-The geological diversity and warm volcanic microclimates of the Big Island's eastern coastline provide local honeybee colonies with year-round blossoms and nectar flows.
-Throughout the year, these favorable conditions enable the bee colonies at Pualani Bee Farm to produce the highest-quality 100% raw Hawaiian artisanal comb honey, a changing selection of seasonally available honey varietals, bee pollen, propolis, and beeswax,
+The geological diversity and warm volcanic microclimates of the Big Island's eastern coastline provide local honeybee colonies with year-round blossoms and nectar flows that enable the bee colonies at Pualani Bee Farm to produce the highest-quality 100% raw Hawaiian artisanal honey varietals, bee pollen, propolis, and beeswax,

 bottom of page